leoloso/gatowebsites/content/docs/guides/config/enabling-low-level-editing-of-persisted-queries.md

 ---
 title: Enabling low-level editing of persisted queries
 # isPRO: true
-metaDesc: All directives to be applied to the schema become available in the GraphiQL editor when editing persisted queries.
+description: All directives to be applied to the schema become available in the GraphiQL editor when editing persisted queries.
 socialImage: /assets/GatoGraphQL-logo-suki.png
 order: 31000
 ---